cyborgINX/atonx-tweet-bot/README.md

-### election79-bot
+### atonx-tweet-bot

-Automating viewing and tweeting the result for Mayor Candidate in Kathmandu! (at the moment)
+Originally, this repo started out as the `election79-bot` that would be _used for automating viewing and tweeting the result for Mayor Candidate in Kathmandu._ Now the election have finished, I have decided to reprogram this to suit other use cases.